0x60df/loophole/README.md

 ### Basics

 Call `loophole-set-key` to set the temporary key bindings.
-Binding this command to `global-map` may help you.
+To bind this command in `global-map` may help you.

 ``` emacs-lisp
 (global-set-key (kbd "C-c [") 'loophole-set-key)